 4.3 Energy Charge .
 In addition to the Demand Charge and all other amounts due to Seller under this Agreement, Buyer shall pay to Seller each Month during the Delivery Term an Energy Charge for Energy delivered each Day of the applicable Month, as set forth on Exhibit A.

 4.4 O&M Charge .
-In addition to the Capacity Charges, Energy Charges, and any other amounts due to Seller under this Agreement,Contract Price, Buyer shall pay to Seller each Month during the Delivery Term a Fixed O&M Charge, as set forth on Exhibit A.
+As a component of the Contract Price, Buyer shall pay to Seller each Month during the Delivery Term a Fixed O&M Charge, as set forth on Exhibit A.

-4.5 Start Charge.
-In addition to the Capacity Charges, Energy Charges, Fuel Cost Pass Through and any other amounts due Seller under this Agreement, Contract Price, Buyer shall pay to Seller each Month during the Delivery Term a Start Charge as set forth on Exhibit A.
+4.5 Start-Up Charge .
+As a component of the Contract Price, Buyer shall pay to Seller each Month during the Delivery Term a Start-Up Charge as set forth on Exhibit A.

 4.6 Seller's Failure .
 Notwithstanding anything contained in this Agreement to the contrary, if Seller fails, during any Hour to deliver the Energy Scheduled by Buyer up to the Contract Quantity at the Delivery Point for any reason, such failure shall not constitute a default under this Agreement and no damages (including without limitation, any cover damages, replacement cost damages, actual and/or direct damages) or other amounts shall be payable by Seller to Buyer except as set forth in this Section 4.6.
-Buyer’s sole remedy for Seller’s failure to deliver Energy shall be the payment of the following liquidated damages: the positive difference, if any, obtained by subtracting the Energy Charge from the Market Price at the time of such failure for a quantity of Energy equal to the shortfall in deliveries by Seller during such Day’s Schedule.
+Buyer’s sole remedy for Seller’s failure to deliver Energy shall be the payment of the following liquidated damages: the positive difference, if any, obtained by subtracting the Energy Charge from the Cover Price at the time of such failure for a quantity of Energy equal to the shortfall in deliveries by Seller during such Day’s Schedule.

 4.7 Buyer's Failure .
 Unless excused by Force Majeure or Seller’s failure to perform, if Buyer fails to receive and take the Energy Scheduled by Buyer, Buyer shall pay Seller, on the date payment would otherwise be due to Seller, liquidated damages in an amount for each MWh of such deficiency equal to the sum of (i) any and all charges, penalties or other costs imposed upon Seller as a result of such failure to perform by Buyer and (ii) the positive difference, if any, obtained by subtracting the Sales Price from the Energy Charge for the deficient quantity of Energy.